socrates018/useful_git_scripts/README.md

 # usefull_git_scripts
-Some useful automated git scripts
+Some useful automated git scripts (for now windows only)